MingyangChen0211/machine-judges-reduce-biases/README.md

 ## Authorship Declaration

 The similarity and Empirical Elec code is written by Mingyang Chen; The rest of code is written by Zhipeng Wu.

+If you want to use our data to conduct research, please contact Mingyang Chen at mc55649@um.edu.mo